Andrea del Sarto: Later works in Florence

-In 1523 Andrea painted a copy of the portrait group of Pope Leo X by Raphael; this copy is now in the Museo di Capodimonte in Naples, while the original remains at the Pitti Palace.
+In 1523, Andrea painted a copy of the portrait group of Pope Leo X by Raphael; this copy is now in the Museo di Capodimonte in Naples, while the original remains at the Pitti Palace.
 The Raphael painting was owned by Ottaviano de' Medici, and requested by Federico II Gonzaga, Duke of Mantua.
 Unwilling to part with the original, Ottaviano retained Andrea to produce a copy, which he passed to the Duke as the original.
 The imitation was so faithful that even Giulio Romano, who had himself manipulated the original to some extent, was completely fooled; and, on showing the copy years afterwards to Vasari, who knew the truth, he could be convinced that it was not genuine only when a private mark on the canvas was pointed out to him by Vasari.

 Andrea's final work at the Scalzo was the Nativity of the Baptist (1526).
 In the following year he completed his last important painting, a Last Supper at San Salvi (now an inner suburb of Florence), in which all the characters appear to be portraits.
 The church is now the Museo del Cenacolo di Andrea del Sarto.

 A number of his paintings were considered to be self-portraits.
-A Portrait of a Young Man in the National Gallery, London was formerly believed to be a self-portrait, as was the Portrait of Becuccio Bicchieraio in National Gallery of Scotland, but both are now known not to be.
-There is a self-portrait at Alnwick Castle, a young man about twenty years, with his elbow on a table.
-Another youthful portrait is in the Uffizi Gallery, and the Pitti Palace contains more than one.
+Formerly, a Portrait of a Young Man in the National Gallery, London was believed to be a self-portrait, as was the Portrait of Becuccio Bicchieraio in National Gallery of Scotland, but now both are known not to be self-portraits.
+There is a self-portrait at Alnwick Castle, a young man about twenty years of age with his elbow on a table.
+Another youthful portrait is in the Uffizi Gallery and the Pitti Palace contains more than one.

 Madonna of the Harpies

-The Madonna of the Harpies is a depiction of the Virgin and child on a pedestal, flanked by two saints (Bonaventure or Francis and John the Evangelist), and at her feet two cherubs.
+The Madonna of the Harpies is a depiction of the Virgin and Child on a pedestal, flanked by two saints (Bonaventure or Francis and John the Evangelist), and at her feet, two cherubs.
 The pedestal is decorated with a relief depicting some feminine figures interpreted as harpies and thus gave rise, in English, to the name of the painting.
 Originally completed in 1517 for the convent of San Francesco dei Macci, the altarpiece now resides in the Uffizi.
-In an Italy swamped with a tsunami of Madonnas, it would be easy to overlook this work; however, this commonly copied scheme also lends itself to comparison of his style with that of his contemporaries.
-The figures have a Leonardo da Vinci-like aura, and the stable pyramid of their composition provides a unified structure.
-In some ways, his rigid adherence is more classical than Leonardo da Vinci's but less so than Fra Bartolomeo's representations of the Holy Family.
+In an Italy crowded with Madonnas, it would be easy to overlook this work; however, this commonly copied scheme also lends itself to comparison of his style with that of his contemporaries.
+The figures have a Leonardo-like aura, and the stable pyramid of their composition provides a unified structure.
+In some ways, his rigid adherence is more classical than Leonardo's but less so than Fra Bartolomeo's representations of the Holy Family.